schloo/TripRip/README.md

 5. Table prints in terminal so you can spot-check it against your TripIt data
 6. CSV file saved as `flights_export.csv`

+> ### 🤓 Tips
+> - **First run**: Start with just watching it process 10-20 trips to verify accuracy
+> - **Leave it running**: Don't close the browser or interact with it while it's working
+> - **Spot check:** Use the table printed in terminal to verify a few random flights against TripIt
+> - **Re-runs**: Safe to run multiple times; it always processes all trips from scratch
+> - **Errors**: If individual trips fail, they're skipped with an error message (check terminal output)

-## Output Format
+## CSV Output Format

-The CSV uses OpenFlights schema with these columns populated:
+The CSV uses OpenFlights schema with these required columns populated:

 - **Date**: Flight date (YYYY-MM-DD)
 - **From**: Origin airport (IATA code)
 - **To**: Destination airport (IATA code)
 - **Flight_Number**: Airline code + number (e.g., "UA794")

 Other OpenFlights columns (Airline, Distance, Seat, Class, etc.) are intentionally left blank.
-OpenFlights should populate Airline and Distance automatically based on the other 4 populated fields.
+OpenFlights should populate Airline and Distance automatically based on the already-populated fields.
 You can fill in the rest manually if desired.

-> ## 🤓 Tips
->
-> - **First run**: Start with just watching it process 10-20 trips to verify accuracy
-> - **Leave it running**: Don't close the browser or interact with it while it's working
-> - **Spot check:** Use the table printed in terminal to verify a few random flights against TripIt
-> - **Re-runs**: Safe to run multiple times; it always processes all trips from scratch
-> - **Errors**: If individual trips fail, they're skipped with an error message (check terminal output)